The day of the magistrate hearing

 - If you were ticketed for any criminal violations — The magistrate will decide whether to issue a criminal complaint against you for those violations.
 If the magistrate issues a criminal complaint, you will eventually be able to have a trial by a judge or jury or to plead guilty.
 The District Court and Boston Municipal Court (BMC) standards for these show cause hearings are available online.

-If you were only ticketed for civil violations and neither the ticketing officer nor a police representative come to the hearing, but you don't appear either, your request for a hearing will be dismissed, and you'll have to pay the ticket.
+If you were only ticketed for civil violations and neither the ticketing officer nor a police representative come to the hearing, but you don't appear either, your request for a hearing may be dismissed, and you may have to pay the ticket.

 What if I miss my court hearing?